Rexosaury/Project_Artha/README.md

-# Project Artha - FinGenie Financial Assistant
+# Project Artha - AI Financial Assistant

 A modern, responsive React.js application that serves as an AI-powered financial assistant.
 Built with TypeScript, Tailwind CSS, and Chart.js.